SilexDataTeam/ansible-demos/ansible-lightspeed/docs/aap_setup.md

 If you would like to make/save changes, please use a GitHub account to fork <https://github.com/SilexDataTeam/ansible-demos> into your own account and use that URL for the remaining steps.
 Otherwise, you can use this link.

+This content is adapted from <https://github.com/ansible/ansible-lightspeed-demos> to work with the Red Hat RHEL lab.

 ### Clone to the Control Node

 To use the repository in the remote VSCode session, it needs to be cloned to the /home/student directory in your VSCode Terminal